-- Interim Prudential sourcebook for Investment Businesses (IPRU-INV) – you'll need to review this if you're applying for other types of investment business, eg if you have applied as an Article 3 MiFID exempt firm
+- Interim Prudential sourcebook for Investment Businesses (IPRU-INV) – you will need to review this if you're applying for other types of investment business, eg if you have applied as an Article 3 MiFID exempt firm

 - Prudential sourcebook for Mortgage and Home Finance Firms, and Insurance Intermediaries (MIPRU) – you'll need to review this if you have applied for mortgage, home finance and/or insurance permissions

 - Consumer Credit sourcebook (CONC) – you'll need to review this if you have applied for consumer credit permissions

 - all the required forms relevant to your business type

 - a business plan that covers all key areas – for help, refer to our sample business plan

 - an IT self-assessment questionnaire – this will help you determine whether you need to fill in the IT controls form, detailed IT controls form, or neither form

 Many factors could delay the application process, so follow the information below to ensure your application goes as quickly and smoothly as possible.

 Make sure your application has no incomplete or missing forms.
 Where required, documentation should be signed, with passwords provided if files are password protected.

 Ensure that the technology or systems you will be using are ready to carry out the applied-for regulated activities and that you can provide evidence of how these will operate to support your business.